 We offer a quarterly series of workshops that address the application process.
 Workshops take place in person and over Zoom, and no RSVP is required.

-We occasionally offer webinars facilitated by the School of Law (winter and spring quarters) or the Law School Advisory Council or LSAC (summer).
+We occasionally offer webinars facilitated by the School of Law (winter and spring quarters) or the Law School Advisory Council (LSAC).
 Registration is required.
-We have recordings of past webinars; please email us at email@example.com to gain access.
+We have recordings of past webinars; please email us at firstname.lastname@example.org to gain access.